FELINE MEDICAL CURIOSITIES: FUR AND SKIN

 TORTOISESHELL - WITH THE RED MISSING!

 Pandora (owned by Bill B, Granby, MA, USA) is a brindled cat with what appears to be an unusual mutation.
-She has the brindled pattern normally seen on tortoiseshell cats, but the patches which should be red are white!
-The brindling and facial pattern is typical of tortoiseshell cats, but it seems that 15 year old Pandora has a mutation that prevents her producing red pigment.
-An alternative explanation is that Pandora is chimera formed when a black embryo and a white embryo fused in the womb; however chimeras tend to have a patched appearance rather than being thoroughly brindled, this makes chimerism a less likely explanation.
-A third possibility is that Pandora has additional X chromosomes (XXX or XXXX instead of the normal XX female), however this genetic anomaly is associated with mental retardation and physical anomalies/deformities (this is not Klinefelter syndrome, Klinefelter syndrome is only found in males e.g. XXY or XXXY).
-These two conditions can be identified using tissue samples, but this isn't recommended in an older cat as it involves sedation or anaesthesia.
-It seems likely that the gene that should produce red pigment is faulty or that some other gene is masking the red pigment out.
+She has the brindled pattern typical of tortoiseshell cats, but the patches which should be red are white!
+Possibly 15 year old Pandora has a mutation that prevents her producing red pigment.
+An alternative explanation is that Pandora is chimera formed when a black embryo and a white embryo fused in the womb; however chimeras tend to have a patched appearance rather than being brindled, which makes chimerism unlikely.
+Perhaps the gene that should produce red pigment is faulty.
 Since Pandora was spayed before Bill obtained her, it isn't possible to breed her to see if it can be inherited.
-I have seen the opposite mutation - where a tortoiseshell cat produced red pigment, but not black, resulting in a red, cream and white brindled cat - but this is the first time I have seen a black-and-white brindle where the red is absent.
+I have seen the opposite mutation - where a tortoiseshell cat produced red pigment, but not black, resulting in a red, cream and white brindled cat.
+The answer may lie in a recently discovered colour in cats known as "roan" or "tweed" where white hairs are evenly intermixed with coloured hairs.
+This shows up to best effect on black cats as it produces a salt-and-pepper effect.

 THE "ALL-BLACK" SIAMESE CAT